enfiskutensykkel/lamport/README.md

 You should also tweak the number of concurrent threads to how many CPUs you have, alternatively have a CPU that supports hyperthreading.
-If you don't do this, running the performance test will be pointless.
-I'm defaulting to 4 threads, since this can run on a dual-core machine that supports hyperthreading.
+If you don't do this, running the performance test will be pointless -- on a Intel Core 2 machine I actually got worse performance for the lock-free queue.
+I'm defaulting to 4  threads, since this can run on a dual-core machine that supports hyperthreading, but this is easily changed at compile time by editing the `Makefile`.

 Limitations